-EH Broadrick is housed in a traditional 4 storey classroom block that accommodates a wide array of facilities including large, well-equipped classrooms, Promethean interactive whiteboards in all primary classrooms, a well-resourced library, Computer laboratory (ICT), a Chinese Cultural classroom, a Multipurpose hall for dining and school performances, Specialist teaching rooms for Art, Music, and Physical Education.
+EH Broadrick is housed in a traditional 4-storey classroom block that accommodates a wide array of facilities including large, well-equipped classrooms, Promethean interactive whiteboards in all primary classrooms, a well-resourced library, computer laboratory (ICT), a Chinese Cultural classroom, a Multipurpose hall for dining and school performances, and Specialist teaching rooms for Art, Music, and Physical Education.
 Additional sports facilities include an Artificial turf court, a Multi-purpose covered games court, and Extensive grounds for recreation and sports.

-A diverse range of extra-curricular activities (ECAs) spanning a range of sporting, artistic, cultural and recreational activities, are open to students from K1 onwards and are run each Monday to Thursday afternoon from 3.45-4.30pm.
+A diverse range of extra-curricular activities (ECAs), spanning a range of sporting, artistic, cultural, and recreational activities, are open to students from K1 onwards and are run each Monday to Thursday afternoon from 3.45pm – 4.30pm.
 School buses provide transport for children participating in ECA's.

 Aside from the focus on students, EH Broadrick prides itself on being an inclusive family-oriented school with a strong bond to the Parent School Association.
-With over 50 different nationalities among teachers, students and parents, cultural festivals and celebrations are incorporated into lesson plans activities that involve the whole school.
+With over 50 different nationalities among teachers, students, and parents, cultural festivals and celebrations are incorporated into lesson plan activities that involve the whole school.
 Parents are often involved, volunteering to share their unique customs.